franko/elementary-plotlib/README.md

 Installing the library
 ---

-The library can be compiled using the Meson build system and it does requires the AGG and freetype2 libraries.
-Currently the Meson configuration required the FOX library but it is only used for the FOX toolkit integration and can be disabled if needed.
+The library can be compiled using the Meson build system and it does require the AGG and freetype2 libraries.
+If the FOX library is detected in addition the FOX support library will be built.

 To build the library and the examples use the following command:
 ```
-> meson --buildtype=debug build-debug
+> meson build
-> cd build-debug
-> ninja # or make
+> ninja -C build
 ```
 As an alternative to Meson there is also a basic support for CMake but it is not currently updated and is not recommended.